Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Related Work

 \subsection{Data Contamination Detection}

 Data contamination, defined as overlap between pretraining data and evaluation benchmarks, can inflate performance through memorization.
-Early detection methods used n-gram overlap \cite{brown2020languagemodelsfewshotlearners}, but this approach fails to detect semantic paraphrasing.
-Probability-based approaches such as Min-k\% Prob \cite{shi2024detectingpretrainingdatalarge} and perplexity analysis \cite{li2023estimatingcontaminationperplexityquantifying} require token probabilities that are unavailable in closed-source models.
+Early detection methods use n-gram overlap \cite{NEURIPS2020_1457c0d6}, but these approaches fail to detect semantic paraphrasing.
+Probability-based approaches such as Min-k\% Prob \cite{shi2024detecting} and perplexity analysis \cite{li2023estimatingcontaminationperplexityquantifying} require token probabilities that are unavailable in closed-source models.
 LLM Decontaminator \cite{yang2023rethinkingbenchmarkcontaminationlanguage} uses auxiliary models for semantic similarity but introduces additional dependencies.
-Most relevant to our work, CDD \cite{dong2024generalizationmemorizationdatacontamination} identifies memorized patterns by measuring peakedness in sampled candidates, making it applicable to any black-box model.
-We adapt this peakedness mechanism to identify pretrain-aligned schema patterns, transforming contamination detection into a constructive tool for schema optimization.
+Most relevant to our work, CDD \cite{dong-etal-2024-generalization} identifies memorized patterns by measuring peakedness in sampled candidates, making it applicable to any black-box model.
+We adapt this peakedness mechanism to identify pretraining-aligned schema patterns, transforming contamination detection into a constructive tool for schema optimization.

-\section{PA-Tool : Pretraining-Aligned Tool Schema Generation}
+\section{PA-Tool: Pretraining-Aligned Tool Schema Generation}

-We now formalize our approach to generating pretrain-aligned tool schemas.
-A tool schema is hierarchical, structured documentation that defines tools and parameters along with detailed descriptions for each component.
-Our objective is to transform these descriptions into component names that the model is familiar with and that align with patterns the model has frequently encountered during pretraining.
-Specifically, we construct a dictionary mapping that associates each original component with a pretrain-aligned name—one that the language model would naturally generate based on its pretraining experience.
+We now formalize our approach to generating pretraining-aligned tool schemas.
+A tool schema is structured documentation that defines tools and parameters along with descriptions for each component.
+Our objective is to rename these components (i.e., tool names and parameter names) with ones that the model has frequently encountered during pretraining.

-The core principle is straightforward: by analyzing the peakedness of a model's output distribution when generating names from component descriptions, we can identify which naming patterns the model has most frequently encountered during pretraining.
-These pretrain-aligned names are hypothesized to improve the model's ability to accurately invoke tools with correct parameters, reducing schema-related errors such as incorrect tool selections and parameter mismatches.